nadrojtayl/nodeCRUDAPPLibrary/README.md

 -To set up an app follow these 7 steps
-1. npm install express and create an express app instance
+1.npm install express and create an express app instance
 ```js
 var express = require("express");
 var app = express();
 ```
-2. npm install "mongoose" and connect your mongoose instance to your mongo server
+2.npm install "mongoose" and connect your mongoose instance to your mongo server
 ```js
 mongoose.connect('mongodb://localhost/test');
 ```
-3. Create the helper by requiring this library:
+3.Create the helper by requiring this library:
 ```js
 var helper =  require("superfastmongoExpresssetup");
 ```
-4. Connect the helper to your express app by inserting the app object, the port your app will listen on, and (optionally) the IP address of the machine that will host your app
+4.Connect the helper to your express app by inserting the app object, the port your app will listen on, and (optionally) the IP address of the machine that will host your app
 -with IP address:
 ```js
 helper(app,port,"10.8.25.40");